berezucc/tank-gallery/README.md

 > 2) https://berezucc.github.io/tank-gallery/

 ## Description
 I wanted to learn the fundamentals of front-end web development so I created a personal image gallery.
-It is just a small and simple website built with HTML, CSS, and a bit of Javascript.
+Nothing fancy, just a small and simple website built with HTML, CSS, and a bit of Javascript.

 **Main features I spent time working on:**
   - a functional menu navigation bar